John McSorley

-John Victor McSorley (born 1941), is a male former athlete who competed for England.
+John Victor McSorley (born 18 September 1941), is a male former athlete who competed for England.

-Athletics career
+Biography

+McSorley became the British javelin throw champion after winning the British AAA Championships title at the 1962 AAA Championships in a new national record of 79.25 metres.
+He would podium five more times from 1965 to 1972 at the AAAs.

 He represented England in the hammer, javelin and shot put at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.

-Eight years later he won silver medal in the javelin at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Eight years later, he won silver medal in the javelin at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 Association with Reg Spiers

 In 1964, fellow javelin thrower Reg Spiers, air-freighted himself from England to Australia to avoid paying for the flight.
 John McSorley created the box for his friend and when he did not hear from Spiers, he became worried and contacted the press about the incident.
 McSorely's wife and son later wrote a book discussing this incident.